Spectral form factor and energy correlations in banded random matrices: Banded Random Matrix Model

 where $\langle S \rangle$ is the average of the Shannon information entropy, $S_\alpha=- \sum_{k=1}^N|c_k^\alpha|^2 \ln |c_k^\alpha|^2$, over the eigenstates $|\alpha\rangle$ with coefficients $c_k^\alpha$ in a chosen basis.
 The localization length $\propto N$ for $\gamma>1$ is consistent with the ergodic phase of a system hosting energy eigenstates that extend over the entire Hilbert space.
 On the other hand, for $0<\gamma<1$, the typical localization length goes as $N^\gamma$, which means that the eigenstates are extended but cover only a vanishing fraction of the available Hilbert space, as found in nonergodic phases~\cite{Kravtsov2015, Altshuler2023, Das2022b}.
 It is only at $\gamma = 0$ that the localization length is $\mathcal{O}(1)$, hence the eigenstates are localized.
 This is why we find it more appropriate to refer to the transition that happens at the critical point $\gamma_c = 1$ as a ``nonergodic-ergodic transition'' instead of a ``localization-delocalization transition'', as often found in the literature.
 We then have the following phases and limiting ensembles for the different values of $\gamma$ in the BRM model:

 The Poisson-Gaudin-Mehta conjecture states that the local bulk statistics of BRMs with $N \rightarrow \infty$ is the same as that of the Poisson ensemble for $\gamma<1$ and of the GOE for $\gamma>1$ \cite{Olver2018}.
-The transition from one behavior to the other can be verified with the distribution $P$ of the spacings $s$ between consecutive unfolded energy levels~\cite{Gomez2002}.
-For the Poisson ensemble ($\gamma=0$), $P(s) = e^{-s}$, and for the GOE ($\gamma=2$), $P(s) = \frac{\pi}{2}s e^{-\frac{\pi}{4} s^2}$ For a general $b$, $P(s)$ has been studied using supersymmetry~\cite{Spencer2011} and can be well fitted using the Izrailev distribution~\cite{Izrailev1998}
+The transition from one behavior to the other can be verified with the distribution of the spacings $s$ between consecutive unfolded energy levels~\cite{Gomez2002}.
+When the system size is sufficiently large, $P(s) = e^{-s}$ for the Poisson ensemble ($\gamma=0$), and for the GOE ($\gamma=2$), the Wigner's surmise, $P(s) = \frac{\pi}{2}s e^{-\frac{\pi}{4} s^2}$ is approximately valid.